hypothesis/wp-hypothesis/readme.txt

 3. You're done!
 The frontend of your site should now be enabled to use Hypothesis.

 == Changelog ==

+= 0.4.9 =
+- Add localization support.
+- Fix an error in options sanitization routine.

 = 0.4.8 =
 - Refactor per-post type settings for Hypothesis display.